The God of dreams

 Even though Bes was among the most popular gods of ancient Egypt, no story of his origin has been found.
 He shares similarities with at least nine other deities, according to Egyptologist Richard Wilkinson, who lists Aha, Amam, Hayet, Ihty, Mefdjet, Menew, Segeb, Sopdu, and Tetetenu along with Bes in near uniformity of role and likeness.
 What sets Bes apart from these others, apparently, was his unique character.
 He was not a god in the same sense that Osiris or Thoth were, had no temple, and no formal worship, but was honored in the homes of the Egyptians from the time of the Old Kingdom through the Ptolemaic Dynasty and on into the Roman Empire, although his popularity is most widespread from the New Kingdom of Egypt onwards.
 His role as protector of children expanded to the protector of anyone who placed themselves under his care and Egyptian and Roman soldiers had images of Bes inscribed on their shields and would drink from Bes-engraved goblets prior to battle.

 In keeping with the Egyptian concept of the value of balance, Bes is as often seen in art laughing, dancing, and singing as he is shown as a fierce warrior/protector.
-He was thought to entertain little children with his songs, and if a child were seen smiling or laughing seemingly at nothing, it was thought Bes was the cause.
+He was thought to entertain little children with his songs, and if a child were seen smiling or laughing seemingly at nothing, it was believed that Bes was in the room making silly faces for them.
 This may appear strange as Bes was most often depicted as an ugly, frowning dwarf who frequently displays his immense genitals.

 Although it has been suggested that Bes was originally a Nubian, Libyan, or Syrian deity.
 The god first appears in art from the Old Kingdom of Egypt, and there seems no compelling reason to seek an origin for him outside of Egypt.